RubenDebusscherOdisee/DoctorwhofansBE/docs/index.md

-This is the github page for the Private repository "DoctorwhofansBE".
+This is the github page for the Public repository "DoctorwhofansBE".

 To become a collaborator, send an email to admin@doctorwhofans.be.